matplotlib/matplotlib/doc/api/api_changes.rst

 The call signature was `OffsetBox.DrawingArea(..., clip=True)` but nothing was done with the `clip` argument.
 The object did not do any clipping regardless of that parameter.
 Now the object can and does clip the child `Artists` if they are set to be clipped.

 You can turn off the clipping on a per-child basis using `child.set_clip_on(False)`.

 Add salt to clipPath id
 ~~~~~~~~~~~~~~~~~~~~~~~

 Add salt to the hash used to determine the id of the ``clipPath``
 nodes.
-This is to avoid conflicts in two svg documents with the same
+This is to avoid conflicts when two svg documents with the same
 clip path are included in the same document (see
 https://github.com/ipython/ipython/issues/8133 and
 https://github.com/matplotlib/matplotlib/issues/4349 ), however this